express-validator/express-validator/docs/api-sanitization-middlewares.md

 title: Sanitization middlewares
 ---

-These methods are all available via `require('express-validator/filter')`.
+These methods are all available via `require('express-validator')`.

 ## `matchedData(req[, options])`
 - `req`: the express request object.